camdenflater/BikeStores/README.md

 Objective: Use SQL to analyze data and solve real world data reporting and modeling needs for a made up bike retail company

-Tools Used: SQL Server Management Studio, Microsoft Power BI
+Analytics Tools Used: SQL Server Management Studio, Microsoft Power BI

 Tables: